tkdchen/mintmaker/README.md

 # MintMaker
 MintMaker is designed to automate the process of checking and updating dependencies for components in Konflux.
-It utilizes Renovate, a dependency update tool.
+It utilizes [https://docs.renovatebot.com/](Renovate), a dependency update tool.

 ## Description